 - Pupils and their parents are to be notified timeously to ensure queries and disputes are dealt with before the upcoming Friday detention.
 Pupils are to be notified on Tuesdays.
-The final time for queries to be dealt with is 12h00 on the Friday of the detention. - The HOD and the teacher on duty will meet pupils in front of the main office to report for detention. - Pupils are to meet promptly at 12h45 in the allocated detention venue. - Pupils are to line up in an orderly fashion and wait their turn to sign the detention list. - If a pupil arrives late for detention, a penalty of -2 must be awarded.

-- No excuses will be accepted for late arrival. - There will be no talking or communication amongst the pupils themselves. - Pupils will not be allowed to eat lunch or drink any beverages during the detention period. - A 5-minute bathroom break will be allowed after 45 minutes with a maximum of two breaks during a 1 1⁄2 hour detention period and pupils may drink water during this time. - Special Saturday detentions are at the discretion of the Head. - Pupils on detention need to wear a bib to distinguish them from other pupils on the property should they be doing menial tasks on the school grounds. - At the end of the detention period, pupils will greet the relevant people on duty and thank them for their time and effort to help mend their ways.
+The final time for queries to be dealt with is 12h00 on the Friday of the detention. - The teacher on duty will meet pupils in front of the main office to report for detention. - Pupils are to meet promptly at 12h45 in the allocated detention venue. - Pupils are to line up in an orderly fashion and wait their turn to sign the detention list. - If a pupil arrives late for detention, a penalty of -2 must be awarded. - No excuses will be accepted for late arrival. - There will be no talking or communication amongst the pupils themselves. - Pupils will not be allowed to eat lunch or drink any beverages during the detention period. - A 5-minute bathroom break will be allowed after 45 minutes with a maximum of two breaks during a 1 1⁄2 hour detention period and pupils may drink water during this time. - Special Saturday detentions are at the discretion of the Head. - At the end of the detention period, pupils will greet the relevant people on duty and thank them for their time and effort to help mend their ways.

-17. DISCIPLINE
+16. DISCIPLINE